itchio/elevate/README.md

 privileges on Windows.

-Think [node-runas][] but as a standalone tool, or [jpassing/elevate][] but that compiles on MinGW and is continuously getting built on Travis CI
+Think [node-runas][] but as a standalone tool, or [jpassing/elevate][] but that compiles on MinGW and is continuously getting built on Travis CI.

 [node-runas]: https://github.com/atom/node-runas
 [jpassing/elevate]: https://github.com/jpassing/elevate